Year 6 2024 - 2025

 P.E:

-Games - We are practising the different skills needed to play tennis.
+Games - We are practising the different skills needed to play basketball.

 Both classes have Gymnastics in the hall on Tuesday and Outdoor games on Thursday.